Derjyn/Resume/README.md

 ## Objective

 I am a software engineer with a broad understanding of multiple programming languages and a proven track record in problem-solving.
 I'm known for creative thinking and my ability to integrate and communicate effectively within team environments.
+I enjoy discovering new technologies and approaches.
 I am seeking a challenging career path to leverage these skills, contribute to innovative projects, and continue expanding my technical knowledge.

 ## Skills